hello-robot/stretch_tutorials/getting_started/troubleshooting_guide.md

-# Stretch RE1: Troubleshooting Guide
+# Stretch RE1 and RE2: Troubleshooting Guide

 This guide covers common issues and ways to resolve them.
 Please check the [Hello Robot Forum](https://forum.hello-robot.com) for additional topics not covered here.

 ## XBox teleoperation is not working

 The provided Easy SMX wireless controller can accidentally be placed in the wrong mode.
 The mode is indicated by the round illuminated ring (shown as Connect below).
 The top 2 LEDs only should be illuminated.
-If a different LED pattern is shown then the button mapping expected by [stretch_xbox_controller_teleop.py](https://github.com/hello-robot/stretch_body/blob/master/tools/bin/stretch_xbox_controller_teleop.py0) will be incorrect.
+If a different LED pattern is shown then the button mapping expected by [stretch_xbox_controller_teleop.py](https://github.com/hello-robot/stretch_body/blob/master/tools/bin/stretch_xbox_controller_teleop.py) will be incorrect.

 To set the controller into the correct mode: